-Our purpose is to help students learn fundamental skills needed for reporting news.
-Whether you're a communication major or not, we'll work on skills that are useful across disciplines - especially writing skills.
-Good reporting relies on good writing, and all course content is geared toward those skills.
+Our purpose is to help students from various majors learn fundamental journalistic skills that are useful across disciplines - especially writing and thinking skills.
+Good reporting relies on good writing, and all course content is oriented toward those skills.
 Mastering assignments will leave you better equipped to analyze and communicate clearly about events in our world, regardless of your ultimate profession.

-COMM 221 a writing-emphasis course for purposes of UWSP's general degree requirements, so you'll be required to write quite a bit to receive credit in this course.
+COMM 221 was designed as a writing-emphasis course for purposes of UWSP's general degree requirements, so you'll be required to write quite a bit to receive credit in this course.
 It also is a hybrid course, meaning class meetings will be limited and much of your learning will occur online or with online material.
 There will be some online discussion and peer editing.
-Please see the class rules on our D2L course space for more details on attendance, which is mandatory.
+Please see class rules in our D2L space for more details on attendance, which is mandatory in the sense that you earn points for it.